ismaelsadeeq/block-explorer/server/README.md

   - ELECTR_PORT the port your running electrs server is listening to, e.g 50001
   - ELECTR_HOST is the host of your electrs if it's installed in your local machine its 127.0.0.1 or the host of your remote host if it's hosted remote..

-- - It is expected that [nodejs](https://nodejs.org/en/download/) and node package manager is istalled.

 ```bash
 $ npm install